ga-wdi-lessons/angular-resources/readme.md

 > We'll then take the next 5 minutes for questions.

-Run the below commands to clone this class' starter code.
+Run the below commands to clone the starter code.
 You will not be using the code you created in the `ui-router` class.

 ```bash
 $ git clone https://github.com/ga-wdi-exercises/grumblr_angular.git